ServiceStackApps/typescript-server-events/README.md

 ### Running the React Native App

-You'll be using the [react-native-cli](https://www.npmjs.com/package/react-native-cli) command-line interface to run a lot of tasks in React Native including [Creating your React Native project](https://facebook.github.io/react-native/docs/getting-started.html#the-react-native-cli) and then running it, e.g:
+You'll be using the [react-native-cli](https://www.npmjs.com/package/react-native-cli) command-line interface for running most tasks in React Native including [Creating your React Native project](https://facebook.github.io/react-native/docs/getting-started.html#the-react-native-cli) and then running it, e.g: